ReadingAndThinking.com

 Metaphors We Live By - by George Lakoff

 Speaking of metaphors, we first think of literature, but this book points out that metaphors are by no means exclusive to literature.
-From the everyday language, we are accustomed to, to serious public political discourse, to mathematics and science that are considered to be the most objective and accurate, metaphors are inseparable.
-Twenty years after this book was published, the neurological basis of metaphor has been found in the human brain.
+From the everyday language we are accustomed to, to serious public political discourse, to mathematics and science that are considered to be the most objective and accurate, metaphors are inseparable.
+Twenty years after this book was published, the neurological basis of metaphor was found in the human brain.

 The foundation of metaphor is based on human body experience (for example, the metaphor of "it is better" is based on upright walking) and life experience (for example, love is travel), which is generated in the interaction between humans and the environment.